-- 6) Identify short-term and long-term areas of focus: In conjunction with strategic planning for economic development, the city should consider subareas and/or zones of the city where efforts might best be focused in the near- and longer term.
-Such zones might be a town center, industrial area, main commercial strip, or similar subarea.
-This effort might include identifying priorities for the next 5 year, 10 year, or 20 year periods.
-This exercise can help focus economic development efforts and investment rather than spreading limiting resources too thinly. - 7) Ensure that available employment lands are listed on Oregon Prospector: Business Oregon provides the Oregon Prospector tool which provides open, free data on available employment lands across the state, including both industrial and commercial properties.
+- 12) Ensure that available employment lands are listed on Oregon Prospector: Business Oregon provides the Oregon Prospector tool which provides open, free data on available employment lands across the state, including both industrial and commercial properties.
 Buildings and development sites can be listed with extensive detail and pricing for prospective businesses.
 Economic development staff should ensure that key sites and buildings in the county and cities are included, and use the tool to track land transactions in their area.
-It also helps keep Business Oregon informed of available local properties, to guide prospective businesses.

-- 8) New Market Tax Credits: Much of the county, including John Day, is not eligible for New Market Tax Credit projects, however many northern portions of the county are eligible.
+It also helps keep Business Oregon informed of available local properties, to guide prospective businesses. - 13) New Market Tax Credits: Much of the county, including John Day, is not eligible for New Market Tax Credit projects, however many northern portions of the county are eligible.
 This program provides a tax incentive for investment in disadvantaged areas.
-Economic development staff and Business Oregon can help identify projects which may be eligible and bridge developers with the Community Development Entities (CDE's) that administer the program. - 9) Continue to grow workforce development opportunities: The County, the cities, and partners should look for opportunities to grow workforce development, particularly in the trades, and around the target industries identified in this report.
-Local economic development partners can work with businesses and with the Training and Employment Consortium (TEC), WorkSource Oregon, Blue Mountain Community College, and OSU and EOU extension services to identify the greatest needs in skills and specialties. - 10) Provide incubator opportunities and small business services: There are many agencies offering small business services in Oregon, including Business Oregon, the SBA, the USDA, Grant County Economic Development and others.
+Economic development staff and Business Oregon can help identify projects which may be eligible and bridge developers with the Community Development Entities (CDE's) that administer the program. - 14) Continue to grow workforce development opportunities: The County, the cities, and partners should look for opportunities to grow workforce development, particularly in the trades, and around the target industries identified in this report.
+Local economic development partners can work with businesses and with the Training and Employment Consortium (TEC), WorkSource Oregon, Blue Mountain Community College, and OSU and EOU extension services to identify the greatest needs in skills and specialties. - 15) Provide incubator opportunities and small business services: There are many agencies offering small business services in Oregon, including Business Oregon, the SBA, the USDA, Grant County Economic Development and others.
 On-going coordination and communication can ensure that agencies are leveraging each other's resources and not duplicating services.
 Business Oregon tracks many examples of business incubator and accelerator programs across the state that can serve as a model for local efforts.
 There are examples in Baker City and Bend that can serve as models for incubator or subsidized shared work space.